Fabergé workmaster

+Catherine the Great (Fabergé egg), 1914.
+Workmaster Henrik Wigström and miniatures by Vasilii Zuiev.
+Surprise by Andrei Plotnitskii.

 A Fabergé workmaster was a skilled craftsman who owned his own workshop and produced jewelry, silver or objets d'art for the House of Fabergé.

-When Carl Fabergé took over the running of the business in 1882, its output increased so rapidly that the two Fabergé brothers could not manage all the workshops themselves.
-They therefore decided to establish independent workshops.
-The owners of these were committed to only work for the House of Fabergé, which would supply the sketches and models of the objects to be made.
+When Carl Fabergé took over the running of the business in 1882, its output increased so rapidly that the two Fabergé brothers could not manage the workshops themselves.
+They decided to establish independent workshops and the owners of these were committed to only work for the House of Fabergé, which would supply the sketches and models of the objects to be made.

 Nothing would be accepted by the House unless it had been approved by either Carl or his appointed deputy.
 The House of Fabergé also employed its own designers.
 However, we also know from the memoirs of François Birbaum that were written in 1919 (Birbaum was Head Designer of the House of Fabergé from 1896 to 1917) that Carl also designed himself.

 The workmasters presided over teams of craftsmen and were responsible for executing pieces conceived by the company's designers.
 The House of Fabergé was staffed with some of the finest goldsmiths and jewelers available.

 It is often said that Fabergé did not make anything produced by the House of Fabergé.
 It is true that nothing has survived that can be said to have been the work of Carl Fabergé.
 His father, Gustav Fabergé (the founder of the House of Fabergé), ensured that his eldest son received the best possible training to take over the business.
 After Carl’s education in St. Petersburg, this was followed by a course at the Arts and Crafts School in Dresden, the city to which his parents had retired.
 He then embarked on an eight-year Grand Tour of Europe, where he received tuition from respected goldsmiths in Germany, France and England.
 The ‘apprenticeship’ with these goldsmiths would have resulted in Carl working at the bench and producing objects.